usnews/brightspot-cms/docs/documentation/template-tool.md

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-body.png" alt="" /></a>

-#### Add Article Detail
+**Add Article Detail**

 The left section will contain our `Article` content.
 As this template will be the base for multiple Articles, we simply define the Object Type - Article (Which we have already created in the CMS).
 In the Types drop down we select `Script with Main Content`.

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-article-detail.png" alt="" /></a>

-#### Add RightRail Detail
+**Add RightRail Detail**

-The Right Rail will contain content, not provided by a script, but selected from the objects existing in the CMS.
+The Right Rail will contain content selected from the objects existing in the CMS.
 To do this, `Script with Content` is selected in the Types drop down.
 Once selected, a link to choose the content is created.

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-right-detail.png" alt="" /></a>

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-rr-content.png" alt="" /></a>

-#### Choose Content Type
+**Choose Content Type**

 We have chosen the Article Section to contain our Main Content.
 We can then specify the exact Object Type we want to display within the template, this is done at the bottom of the page.